Search: 93 results

 And all who heard [him] were amazed, and were saying, "Is this not the one who was wreaking havoc in Jerusalem [on] those who call upon this name, and had come here for this [reason], that he could bring them tied up to the chief priests?"

-But their plot became known to Saul, and they were also watching the gates both day and night so that they could do away with him.
+but Saul learned of their plot against him.
+They were also watching the city gates day and night so that they could kill him.

 when Saul was come to Jerusalem, he try'd to associate himself with the disciples: but they were all afraid of him, and could not be persuaded that he was a disciple.